cardano-foundation/CIPs/CIP-????/README.md

 1. Full delegation control is not possible without atomic delegation.
 This is baked into the on-chain design of the Dapp.

 2. Batchers are needed since there aren't enough UTxOs for each user.
 For most Dapps, it is not easy to become a batcher due to needing to be selected by some entity.
 Further, these batchers are effectively middlemen that can take advantage of their unique positions.
-While batcher protocols can be improved, this is a work in progress and is currently an off-chain centralization bottleneck for concentrated Dapps.
+While new innovations in batcher protocols are improving this situation ([spectrum-finance](https://docs.spectrum.fi/docs/protocol-overview/bots) batchers can be anyone), this is a work in progress and is currently an off-chain centralization bottleneck for concentrated Dapps.

 #### Centralization Bottlenecks for Distributed L1 Dapps: